sdv-dev/SDV/docs/user_guides/timeseries/par.rst

    ``Symbol`` field and the PAR model was able to handle the other fields appropriately without needing any indication from us.

-Can I control the lenght of the sequences?
+Can I control the length of the sequences?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When learning the data, the PAR model also learned the distribution of
-the lengths of the sequences, so each generted sequence may have a
+the lengths of the sequences, so each generated sequence may have a
 different length:

 .. ipython:: python